Checkpoints

 Click Add.

 You are redirected to the Looker IDE to review the newly created view file for your SQL derived table.
-Your file should resemble the following:
+You can see that Looker auto-generates a view file for the SQL derived table based on the query you entered in the SQL Runner.
+The first 12 lines of the view file are shown below:

 Notice that the new user_facts